 (4) struggles to balance children’s needs,

-(5) facing engrained gender roles, and
+(5) facing ingrained gender roles.

 The majority of participants reported that home spaces were no longer just the place for rest and family gatherings, but working space, nursery, schooling, and entertainment as many countries introduced strict measures of lockdown.
 These blurred boundaries influenced greatly on the professional and personal lives of the study participants.
 Having no longer isolated working spaces many women expressed that they were working in the chaos, messy spaces, kitchen, or shared rooms.